Alamo Drafthouse hosting movie screening to celebrate new Highway 112 location

-FAYETTEVILLE, Ark. — Austin-based cimema chain Alamo Drafthouse Cinema announced that it will open a new drive-in location on Highway 112 in Fayetteville next year.
+FAYETTEVILLE, Ark. — Austin-based cinema chain Alamo Drafthouse Cinema announced that it will open a new drive-in location on Highway 112 in Fayetteville next year.

 The drive-in is part of a mixed-use land development planned for Northwest Arkansas and will be the chain's first drive-in venue as well as its first location in Arkansas.